TYDev01/Defi-Price-Metrics/README.md

 - Node.js 20+
 - npm or yarn
 - DexScreener pair addresses
-- (Optional) Somnia wallet with tokens for production
+- Somnia wallet with STT tokens (for publishing to Data Streams)
+- (Optional) DexScreener API key for SSE authentication

 ### 1. Clone and Setup